venovako/VecNrmP/testing.md

 Some examples of building libpvn and VecNrmP on various systems are available as the ``build_*.sh`` scripts in the ``var`` subdirectory here.
 They should be tailored to each particular system.
-A hack: the static `glibc` library has been taken from a Fedora RPM.